alexa-labs/workshop-in-skill-purchasing/lab-3-guide.md

       .withTableName('NameTheShow')
     ```
 1. Save and (optionally) close the file.
-1. Navigate to the Amazon DyanmoDB console: https://console.aws.amazon.com/dynamodb/home
+1. Navigate to the Amazon DynamoDB console: https://console.aws.amazon.com/dynamodb/home
 1. Click *Create table*.
 1. Enter *NameTheShow* into the Table name field.
 (Note: the capitalization must match)
 1. Enter *id* as the Partition key.
 Leave the type as String.
 (Note: capitalization must match.)
 1. _(Optional)_ Change the table settings.
-Accepting the default settings is adequate for the purpsoe of this workshop.
+Accepting the default settings is adequate for the purpose of this workshop.
 1. Click *Create*.
 1. It may take a few minutes for the table to be created, however you can continue with the workshop while this is happening in the background.